Marigga/Marketing_Your_Content/README.md

 This file is the result of a project created during my education at Udcity.

-The file includes 2 powerpoint/slide presentations of the straegy for PYUR.
+The file includes 2 powerpoint/slide presentations of the strategy for PYUR.

-An organic straegy and a paid strategy.
+An organic strategy and a paid strategy.

 Installation

-Downlowd thr files to view them.
+Download the files to view them.